St. Mary Major

-St. Mary Major was not built just as a doctrinal statement, however, it was built also to shore up the spirits of frightened Christians who lived in dangerous times.
-Stories from the Old and New Testaments told on its walls call for courage and hope.
+St. Mary Major was not built just as a doctrinal statement, however, it also shored up the spirits of frightened Christians who lived in dangerous times.
+On its walls stories from the Old and New Testaments called for courage and hope.
 God’s plan does not lead to decline and fall, they say, but to triumph in Christ.

 In this church, Mary is Jesus’ mother and closest disciple.
-This place–to use a phrase of John Paul II– is “a school of Mary” who teaches the mysteries she has learned.
+This place is “a school of Mary” – to use a phrase of Pope John Paul II–who teaches the mysteries she has learned.